 more people read this.

-For app developers in the Shopify ecosystem, Sidekick App Extensions are a new distribution surface — and the pattern for who wins it is already visible from prior Shopify platform shifts.
+For app developers in the Shopify ecosystem, Sidekick App Extensions are a new distribution surface, and the pattern for who wins it is already visible from prior Shopify platform shifts.
+The companion shift on the protocol side is what MCP means for Shopify apps in 2026.

 "Being queryable through Sidekick is becoming part of what it means to be a well-built Shopify app.
 The apps that build this early will be the default recommendation in their category before the pattern sets."